Extreme heat / Yellow heat wave alert

 • Place the person in the recovery position if they are unconscious.

-• Be vigilant and cautious when storing hydroalcoholic solutions (HAS), which are flammable liquids.
+• Exercise caution and care when storing hydroalcoholic solutions (HAS), which are flammable liquids;

-• Caution when using SHA: do not disinfect your hands in direct sunlight; do not expose your hands to sunlight immediately after disinfection; wash your hands frequently with soap and water.
+• Important notes on the use of hand sanitizers: Do not sanitize your hands in direct sunlight; do not expose your hands to sunlight immediately after sanitizing; opt for frequent handwashing with soap and water;

-• Also prioritize physical distancing over wearing PPE (Personal Protective Equipment).
+• give priority to physical distancing over the use of PPE (Personal Protective Equipment).

-For temperatures above 40°C, laboratories are advised to shut down distillation units and refrain from using substances with low boiling points.
+When temperatures exceed 40°C, laboratories are advised to shut down distillation units and refrain from using substances with low boiling points.
 Examples: ether, dichloromethane, acetone, etc.

-Finally, ensure that chemicals are stored in cool, well-ventilated areas, in accordance with current regulations.
+Finally, ensure that chemicals are stored in cool, well-ventilated areas, in accordance with applicable regulations.